AngheloAmir/NodeTSDrizzleTask/README.md

 npx drizzle-kit migrate
 ```

-> 💡 These commands will create and apply the necessary SQL migrations to your Supabase project.
+These commands will create and apply the necessary SQL migrations to your Supabase project.

+>📘 Learn more about setting up in the  [Drizzle with Supabase documentation](hhttps://orm.drizzle.team/docs/tutorials/drizzle-with-supabase)

 ---